 On December 22, 2017, the U.S. enacted the Tax Cuts and Jobs Act of 2017, or U.S. Tax Reform, which contains several key tax provisions that affect us, including, but not limited to, a one-time mandatory transition tax on accumulated foreign earnings, changes in the sourcing and calculation of foreign income, and a reduction of the corporate income tax rate to 21% effective January 1, 2018.
 We are required to recognize the effect of the tax law changes in the period of enactment, such as determining the transition tax, remeasuring our U.S. deferred tax assets and liabilities as well as reassessing the net realizability of our deferred tax assets and liabilities.
 In December 2017, the SEC staff issued Staff Accounting Bulletin No. 118, Income Tax Accounting Implications of the Tax Cuts and Jobs Act, which allows us to record provisional amounts during a measurement period not to extend beyond one year of the enactment date.
-See Note 12, Income Taxes, to the Consolidated Financial Statements included in the 2018 10-K for a further discussion of U.S. Tax Reform.
+See Note 12, Income Taxes, to the Consolidated Financial Statements included in the 2019 10-K for a further discussion of U.S. Tax Reform.
+We have made an accounting policy election to account for global intangible low-taxed income as a period cost if and when incurred.